How to Implement ActiveProspect Consent Tracking on Your Form

-Start with the Basics: Begin by constructing your form in the CRM as you normally would.
-This involves adding the necessary fields that you want your customers to fill out.
+Begin by accessing the desired form or creating it in the Sites section of your account.
+Construct your form as you normally would by adding the necessary fields that you want your customers to fill out.

 Image